What types of FDA-approved therapies are available in the modern vein treatment era?

 - Ultrasound-guided sclerotherapy (UGS) of main problem veins (often termed “truncal” and/or “perforator” veins) has been in practice for decades by some vein providers, even during the era when Ligation/Stripping was mainstay.
 Limitation to this modality to ablate a major truncal vein is the amount of chemical sclerosant to be injected at a session.
 Chemical sclerosants share the one major side effect to be avoided: Deep Vein Thrombosis (DVT).
 The more of a chemical sclerosant used in a session, the higher the risk of DVT.
 DVT can rarely be a fatal event, and at minimum, a temporary lifestyle hit for several weeks-months.
 As a general rule, the less chemical sclerosant used in a procedure, reduces risk of DVT.
 For this reason, at VSA, we choose to limit chemical sclerosant use, usually as an adjunct to other needed vein procedure(s), and rarely as a standalone treatment.
 When it is necessary in a patient’s treatment plan, VSA providers are always cognizant to use the least amount possible, phasing treatments if needed for this reason.

 - MechanoChemical Ablation (MOCA): This is a newer FDA-approved ablation technique designed to treat the main truncal veins that cause the varicose vein problem in the first place.
 This can be considered an alternative treatment to either of the thermal ablation techniques for truncal vein ablation (RFA or EVLA).
 The main advantage to this technique is that in most cases, numbing shots are not necessary, or if needed, significantly fewer than for RFA or EVLA.
 The MOCA device is inserted in to the problem vein using ultrasound guidance.
-When properly positioned, it is activated to begin a very high revolution spinning tip that begins to irritate the inside lining of the vein.
+When properly positioned, it is activated to begin a very high revolution spinning tip that irritates the inside lining of the vein.
 Simultaneously, while the tip is spinning and being pulled through the vein, chemical sclerosant (same as above) is injected to enter the vein in proximity to the spinning tip.
 With the combination of spinning tip and sclerosant injected, vein damage enough to cause permanent closure usually result.
 This modality is much newer than the thermal methods (EVLA and RFA) but in a published 2-year review (11/2015), successful closure of the treated vein mirrors longer-term results of EVLA and RFA with similar very low side effect/risk profile, and superior patient scores for healing discomfort and time.
 Plus, compared to sclerotherapy (chemical ablation) alone for truncal veins, results are superior, with an advantage of slightly less risk/side effects, especially DVT risk.
-Some insurers do not yet cover MOCA.
+MOCA now has a CPT code, meaning most insurers including Medicare will cover it.

 - Microphlebectomy (a.k.a.
 Ambulatory Phlebectomy): This method is most often employed at VSA to deal with the actual lumpy visible/palpable veins on the leg surface—the actual varicose veins.
 The varicose veins are actually bad vein branches resulting from the primary source of vein problems, the bad “trunk” vein.
-Microphlebectomy involves numbing the skin over the area of the lumpy veins, making a very small incision with a sharp blade (approximately 1-2 millimeters in diameter), then using a hook to located and pull the lumpy segment of the varicose vein through the surface where it is intentionally torn (avulsed).
+Microphlebectomy involves numbing the skin over the area of the lumpy veins, making a very small incision with a sharp needle tip (making a 1-2 millimeter diameter cut in the skin), then using a hook to located and pull the lumpy segment of the varicose vein through the surface where it is intentionally torn (avulsed).
 The result is segments of the bad branch varicose veins are removed and the remnant is no longer viable, and any remnant pieces of the varicose vein branch remaining in the leg die and are slowly reabsorbed by the body.
 Although not the primary intent, microphlebectomy has the added cosmetic plus of eliminating the visible “lumps” on the leg, while rarely leaving any visible scarring from the very small incisions required.

 Do I have any options if I have recurring vein problems after having my veins stripped or prior endovenous thermal ablation in the past?